Reporting Violations and Disciplinary Procedures

 Violations of the AUC Code of Academic Ethics will result in cases being filed with the Academic Integrity Committee (AIC).
 The AIC meets regularly throughout the semester to hear reported violations.
 Once a case is filed, a hold is placed on student records, preventing registration and withdrawal from the course.
 Holds remain in place until the case and all requisite sanctions are completed.

 Students will be notified via email of the reported violation.
-At the discretion of the CSO, first violation cheating or plagiarism cases, may be offered the opportunity to plead guilty.
+At the discretion of the CSO, first violation cheating or plagiarism cases may be offered the opportunity to plead guilty.
 This option will only be offered to students who are accused of committing solitary violations.
 Students will be informed of this option either at the time of notification of a case or through a separate communication.
 If it is felt that a meeting with the student is necessary, or if a student is accused of a violation outside of the possible plea categories, they will be notified of their appointment time and place.
 Emails are sent to the email address on record.
 Students are responsible for keeping their records on Banner up to date.
 Students who fail to attend their scheduled appointment will have their cases decided in their absence based on the available information.

-Appeals, Possible Sanctions and Penalties
+Appeals, Possible Sanctions, and Penalties

 Once a case is decided, the decision is typically final.
 Appeals will only be considered in the face of new evidence.
-If a student is appealing on the grounds of new evidence, the student must submit a written petition that includes: 1) a summary of the case, 2) the outcome, 3) the reason for appeal, 4) the new evidence on which the appeal is based, 5) a brief discussion of what you hope the appeal will achieve.
+If a student is appealing on the grounds of new evidence, the student must submit a written petition that includes: 1) a summary of the case, 2) the outcome, 3) the reason for the appeal, 4) the new evidence on which the appeal is based, 5) a brief discussion of what you hope the appeal will achieve.
 Petitions should be signed and dated and submitted in hard copy to the CSO.
 Students who plead guilty in lieu of a meeting are not eligible for appeal.

 A note to students: Should you ever be asked by employers or other institutions (for study abroad or graduate school applications) if you had disciplinary or academic violations, you are required to answer truthfully.
-Failure to be honest would be considered a fabrication of application and could result in dismissal if the truth was ever discovered.
+Failure, to be honest, would be considered a fabrication of application and could result in dismissal if the truth was ever discovered.